 Veterans Administration Voluntary Service

-These volunteers give their time and energy each month to serve these veterans, and each month we provide them with the funds they need to plan social activities, buy needed supplies, hold recreational outings, host meals and offer their time and talents to veterans across the country.
+These volunteers, referred to as Representatives and Deputy Representatives, give their time and energy each month to serve these veterans.
+And each month, the ENVSC provides them with the funds they need to plan social activities, buy needed supplies, hold recreational outings, host meals and offer their time and talents to veterans across the country.

 In 2022-23:

-665 Elks volunteer as Representatives or Deputy Representatives.
+665 Elks volunteered as Representatives or Deputy Representatives.

-• Elks serve thousands of veterans each month.
+• Elks served thousands of veterans each month.

 Want to get involved?